Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

 \section{Method}

-Our main goal is the construction of reduced density matrices for truncated Hamiltonian methods.
+Our main goal is the construction of reduced density matrices with Hamiltonian truncation.
 We consider a field theory defined on a finite interval $F=[0,L]$ (full) with open boundary conditions and are interested in computing the entanglement between a subsystem $L=[0,\ell]$ (left) and its complement $R=[\ell,L]$ (right).
+Note that we use $L$ for the full system size and as a label for the left subsystem.
+The interpretation is clear from the context.
 Using HT, we can compute the density matrix $\rho$ of a ground, excited, thermal or non-equilibrium state of the theory expressed in the Hilbert space $\mathcal{H}_F$ of the full interval $F$.
-However, tracing out a spatial part of the system is difficult in the full (momentum) basis.
+However, tracing out a spatial part of the system is difficult in the momentum basis of $\mathcal{H}_F$.
 If we express $\rho$ as $\rho_{LR}$ in a Hilbert space $\mathcal{H}_L\otimes\mathcal{H}_R$ built out of Hilbert spaces $\mathcal{H}_{L}$ and $\mathcal{H}_R$ on the intervals $L$ and $R$, we can trace one part of the system directly.
 We thus need to construct $\mathcal{H}_F$, $\mathcal{H}_L$ and $\mathcal{H}_R$ and find the unitary transformation

 to compute

 The idea of the method is visualized in Figure~\ref{fig:system}.